-A mud sled is as the word says, a sled to soflty slide over the slick mudflats of the Wadden Sea.
-The Wadden Sea, a mud sea that is UNESCO-listed and stretches from the northern Netherlands to northwest Germany all the way to the southwestern tip of Denmark.
-In province Zuid Holland and province Zeeland in the Netherlands the mud sled was also used at the tidal salt-marsh areas there, but these have nearly all been reclaimed.
-Pushing a mud sled on dry farm land is not an activity you can uphold for long.
+A mud sled is as the word says, a sled to slide over the slick mudflats of the Wadden Sea.
+A sea that's UNESCO-listed and stretches from the northern Netherlands to northwest Germany all the way to the south-western tip of Denmark.
+Also in province Zuid Holland and province Zeeland in the Netherlands the mud sled was used in the tidal salt-marsh areas.

-In Dutch language a mud sled is called a slikslee or a waddenstep and in German it is called a Wattschlitten or -indeed- a Schlickrutscher or Schlickschlee.
-In Low-Saxon it is called a kraaite or kraite (Grunnings-speech) or a Kreier or Kreyer (Platt/Oostfreesk-speech).
-In Mid-Frisian (present-day province Friesland) it is called a slykslide.
+In Dutch language a mud sled is called a slikslee or a waddenstep and in German it is called a Wattschlitten or -indeed- a Schlickrutscher.
+In Low-Saxon it is called a kraaite or kraite (Grunnings) or a Kreier or Kreyer (Oostfreesk) and in Mid-Frisian (present-day province Friesland) it is called a slykslide.
 Like every sled the sliding surface curls at the front.
 Specific of this sled type is that it has low-standing boards all around to prevent it from sinking into the mud.
-Just a little boat.
-For the rest, you use it like an ordinary step on wheels when you were a kid to get it in motion.
+Like a little boat.
+Furthermore, you use it like an ordinary step on wheels when you were a kid to get it in motion.

-Other mud sleds are more advanced, especially in Germany along the coast of Land Wursten near the mouth of the river Weser in the German Bight.
-These posh and slick sleds are propelled by dogs.
+Other mud sleds are more advanced, especially in Germany along the coast of Land Wursten near the mouth of the River Weser at the German Bight.
+These posh and slick sleds are being pulled by dogs.
 Of course, parallels with the Inuit sleds on snow instead of mud did not stay unnoticed.
-Initiatives are underway to train seals to replace the ordinary dogs.
-A seal in Mid-Frisian language is not without reason named a seehûn 'sea-dog'.
+Initiatives are being developed to train seals (in Mid-Frisian not without reason called a seehûn 'sea dog') to replace the ordinary dogs.
 However, training seals to pull mud sleds turned out to be more time consuming as was anticipated.
 But we promise, the day will come you will see mud sleds being pulled by seals.
 Having the additional bonus it does not matter whether it is ebb-tide or flood-tide.
-We are still baffled that nobody had thought of this before.

-In the Netherlands, near the city of Almere, three Buttschütte next to each other have been found dating 2400 BC.
-They had a staggering length of 700 meters, (at least) 240 meters and again (at least) 240 meters, and were made of wooden sticks.
+In the Netherlands, near the city of Almere, three Buttschüttes next to each other have been found dating 2400 BC.
+They had a staggering length of 700 meters, (at least) 240 metres and again (at least) 240 meters and were made of wooden sticks.
 The wood used was mainly alder, and these were cut from trees at the end of autmn or the beginning of the winter.
 At the various V-shaped openings wickerwood fishing pods have been found too.
-These had a length of nearly 2 meters and were almost a meter wide.
+These had a length of nearly 2 meters and were lomost a metre wide.

-Besides the listed advantages, a sled with boards that is almost like a little boat makes it possible to carry your nets and the catch of the day back from the mire, being that anchovies and other fish, mussels or crabs.
+Besides these advantages a sled with boards that is almost a little boat makes it possible to carry your nets and the catch of the day back from the mire, being that anchovies and other fish, mussels or crabs.
 It could also be your weekly catch of lugworms and sandworms for fishing bait you dug up with a pitchfork.
-And, mud sleds were used to move around when building the so-called rijs-dams to create new salt-marsh land (and again read the blog post Walking the Sea mentioned above).
+And mud sleds were used to move around when building the so-called rijs-dams to create new salt-marsh land (and again read the blog post Walking the Sea mentioned above).
 Last advantage of this vehicle is that it has a net zero carbon footprint.

 Nevertheless, the mud sled lost its popularity halfway the twentieth century.
 Fishing became a real industry and together with the near disappearance of in particular the anchovies, small-scale fishing no longer offered viable means of income.
 Author of this blog post heard the stories first-hand of the last fisherman at the hamlet of Koehool in the north of the province Friesland.
-He stopped fishing in the late '70s.
 He also had a mud sled to reach his fishing pods and nets.
 An always nervous man when the weather changed.
 Then he would be standing on top of the dyke staring over the mudflats and the Wadden Sea.
-Or, when he stood on top of the dyke at Koehool, was he actually waiting for King Radbod to reappear on horse from the Wadden Sea, as legend tell us he does with bad weather?
-The last mud-sled fisherman in the Dollart bay was Piet Kolthof also known as Pie Tidde.
+He stopped fishing in the late '70s (or when he stood on top of the dike at Koehool, was he actually waiting for King Radbod to reappear on horse from the Wadden Sea, as legend tell us he does with bad weather?)
+The last mud-sled fisherman in the Dollart estuary was Piet Kolthof also known as Pie Tidde.
 Pie Tidde stopped fishing not very long ago.
 Finally, read also the very beautiful document of one of the last mud fishermen in Germany, a blog post of Meerblog.

 Long since they had left the day and sunlight behind.
 For long they, exiles from the known part of the world who had dared to go through forbidden darkness, had been looking at to the boundaries of nature and the farthest coast of the earth.